 It’s been a strange week for me.
 After spending months and months thinking that I would never get back to my former level of fitness, there is actually a glimmer of hope on the horizon.
 I’ve come back from my training holiday with a new enthusiasm for running and an unwillingness to accept my self-imposed limitations.
+I’ve taken part in Run Gang, run a naked parkrun and raced a CC6.

 As Run Camp has finished until January, Thursday morning has transmogrified into ‘Run Gang’, which is similar to ‘Bike gang’, but with running.
 Liz, Katherine, Stu, Jenny and I have been meeting near to The Hawthorns at 6:30am for speed work sessions.
-This week, Coach Stu told us to do one mile reps at our 5k PB pace.
-For me that translates to 5:01/km (about 8:04/mile).
+This week, Coach Stu told us to do one-mile reps at our 5k PB pace.
+For me, that translates to 5:01/km (about 8:04/mile).
 Unfortunately, I had forgotten my Garmin, so I decided to just follow Katherine and Jenny and do my best to keep up with them.
 Amazingly, this strategy paid off.
-We followed each rep with about a 2 minute recovery.
+We followed each rep with about a 2-minute recovery.
 My pace was 8:05, 8:10 and 8:15.
 Ideally, I would be able to maintain three reps at the same pace, but given that I really didn’t think I would be able to do a single rep at that speed, I was really happy with how well I did.

 On Saturday morning, I was excited about having my first chance to run at Southampton parkrun for a number of weeks.
 Sadly, Stu didn’t feel well, so he stayed at home.
-I rushed off, so that I could collect a parkrun parcel before the event, and realised after I had closed the door that I had forgotten my Garmin, which was charging.
+I rushed off so that I could collect a parkrun parcel before the event, and realised after I had closed the door that I had forgotten my Garmin, which was charging.
 As Stu was sleeping, I didn’t want to wake him, so I decided to run without it.

 I met up with Katherine and we decided to have an enjoyable run together.
 The first part of the run went well.
 We saw Di and Angela and had a chat with them as we first went up the hill.
 It was fairly busy, so I had to ask a few people if we could pass them, but I was enjoying the conversation and barely noticed the hill.
 Katherine didn’t allow me to slack off at all on the downhill, and it wasn’t long before we were tackling the hill for s second time.
 As we neared the top, we passed Laura.
 She fought back and surged past us and I commented to Katherine that I didn’t think Laura would let us be ahead of her for long.
 This spurred Katherine on, so we had to speed up on the downhill.
 We then kept pushing, until we turned the corner and got back to the Flats.
 At that point, Katherine encouraged me to sprint, but I was unable to pick up the pace.